-Response: It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, the property owner will endeavor to comply with this Guideline, to the extent it is possible given the current size of the lot.
+Response: It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, the property owner will endeavor to comply with this Guideline.

 Site Design/Public Seating

 13. New public spaces should provide seating opportunities.